Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Additional Results

 The tensor-matrix product $T_0 T$ is equivalent to \texttt{einsum}(`ijk,kh $\rightarrow$ ijh', $T_0$, $T$).
 We use the forward KL divergence for estimating the error in our estimate, $D_{\mathrm{KL}}(P||Q)$, where $Q$ is the tensor of predictions:

-Following the configuration outlined in \citet{eysenbach2020c}, we compare the accuracy of the future discounted state distribution under against C-Learning and $Q$-learning: \paragraph{On-policy Setting} \cref{fig:gridworld} presents the results of our evaluation comparing CVAE, C-learning, and $Q$-learning on the above modified "continuous GridWorld" environment under the on-policy setting.
-In this scenario, CVAE and C-learning demonstrates lower error compared to $Q$-learning, while CVAE achieves the same performance with Monte Carlo C-learning.
-This highlights the accuracy of CVAE in estimating the discounted state occupancy measure.
-This experiment aims to answer whether C-learning, $Q$-learning and CVAE solve the future state density estimation problem (\cref{eq:dso_2}).
+Following the configuration outlined in \citet{eysenbach2020c}, we compare the accuracy of the future discounted state distribution under against C-Learning and $Q$-learning: \paragraph{On-policy Setting} \cref{fig:gridworld} presents the results of our evaluation comparing CVAE, C-learning, CRL and Normalizing Flows on the above modified "continuous GridWorld" environment under the on-policy setting.
+In this scenario, CVAE demonstrates higher error compared to C-learning, while Normalizing Flows achieves the best performance.
+This highlights the accuracy of Normalizing Flows in estimating the discounted state occupancy measure.
+This experiment aims to answer whether Normalizing Flows solve the future state density estimation problem.